Starburst Galaxy

 • If the connection is successful, click Save new source.

-• You can create a live table now or postpone that step.
+• You can create a live table now or at a later time.

 In the dialog, click No, do this later to create a live table at a later time and exit the configuration.
 To create a live table now, click Yes, select topic.